Lina-Liuna/English/README.md

 Do you feel you need more resources to continue improving?
 Where would you find those resources?
 C.  Pronunciation Practice: "r," Part 2
 D.  Pronunciation Practice: Intonation

+### 28. Review of Unit #7
+used five academic words correctly in sentences. learned how to pronounce the "r" sound in "purple." turned in Speaking Assignment #3. learned the correct intonation for questions and asking for clarification. learned and practiced the correct word order for sentences.